splix/garfa/docs/01 Introduction.md

 Garfa - is Groovy ActiveRecord for Google Appengine

-It's a tiny wrapper around Objectify 4, and should work with any Groovy project for Appengine.
-It's pretty safe to use Garfa in your project, because all underlying work is done by well-tested Objectify, and if you have something very specific you could always dig down to Objectify.
+It's a tiny wrapper around Objectify 4, and should work with any Groovy project on Appengine.
+It's pretty safe to use Garfa in your project, because all underlying work is done by Objectify, and if you have something very specific you could always dig down to raw Objectify.

-Garfa extends your database models with methods for querying, storing and updating models for Appengine database.
+Garfa extends your database models with methods for querying, storing and updating models for Google Appengine Datastore.

 Download
 --------